ARM-software/connectedhomeip/examples/ota-requestor-app/openiotsdk/README.md

 The example behaves as a Matter accessory, device that can be paired into an existing Matter network and can be controlled by it.

-## Build and run
+## Build-run-test-debug

-For information on how to build and run this example and further information about the platform it is run on see
+For information on how to build, run, test and debug this example and further information about the platform it is run on see
 [Open IoT SDK examples](../../../docs/examples/openiotsdk_examples.md).

 The example name to use in the scripts is `ota-requestor-app`.

-## Using the example
+## Example output

-Communication with the application goes through the active telnet session.
-When the application runs these lines should be visible:
+When the example runs, these lines should be visible:

 ```
 [INF] [-] Open IoT SDK ota-requestor-app example application start